 8 – Doubles

-The national street food of Trinidad and Tobago owes its creation to its Indo-Trinidadian community and the need of early oil rig workers to get a hearty breakfast from cheap ingredients.
+The national street food of Trinidad and Tobago owes its creation to its Indo-Trinidadian community and the need for early oil rig workers to get a hearty breakfast from cheap ingredients.

 9 – Bake and Shark